Enzo-548/renderer2d/README.md

 * applying Rust ownership, borrowing, and lifetimes in a renderer-style codebase
 * understanding low-level rendering concepts
-* practicing modular design and explicit architectural trade-offs
+* practicing modular design and explicit architectural trade-offs and software building

 ---